DexterNutt/DexterNutt/README.md

 Outside of tech, I volunteer as a scout leader and support reforestation efforts across Macedonia, balancing my passion for building robust systems with a commitment to community and sustainability.
-Always interested in challenging projects and opportunities to collaborate with talented developers.

 ---